What Is Private AI?

 Models Developed by a third party or internally.
 Either way, the models are hosted in a private, protected environment, typically behind a firewall.
 Developed by a third party and hosted in a public environment.
 All user interactions with the model can be used to expand the model.

-Data (for inference) Typically uses an entity’s proprietary data.
+Data (for inference) Typically uses an entity’s proprietary data in a retrieval augmented generation (RAG) process.
 Only the entity has access to the data.
 Can use either proprietary or publicly available data.
 Service providers for the model may access and store inference data.

-Workload residence Can be hosted in any private environment, such as on-premises, in a colocation data center or in a Bare Metal as a Service environment.
+Workload residence Can be hosted in any private environment, such as on-premises or in a colocation data center.
 Hosted in a multitenant environment—often a public cloud.

 Networking Data only travels via private, dedicated network connections.
 Data may cross the public internet.